DaveCalaway/PiLapse/README.md

 # PiLapse
 Transform your Raspberry Pi in a Timelapse machine!
+**Status**: Alpha

 ### Terminal
 This terminal version help you to control the period and frequency for a timelapse.